Maybe you’re a registered nurse who is starting to feel bored working at the same hospital day after day.

 - Generally have a minimum of 12 months of recent acute care experience in your specialty of choice

-Short-term travel nurse contracts are typically about 13 weeks long, but they can vary depending on the job and facility.
+Travel nurse contracts are typically about 13 weeks long, but they can vary depending on the job and facility.

 Trusted Nurse Staffing can help place you with a short-term travel nurse assignment across the nation when the demand is high and there is a need for nurses.
+Search for travel nurse jobs on Pronto today.

-Type #1: Rapid Response Travel Nurse
+Rapid Response Travel Nurse

-Rapid response nurses are typically:
+Rapid response nurses are usually:

 - Able to start very quickly – typically within two days to two weeks.